Service Area · Ada County · Anchor Market

 Planning Staff

 Department: Community Development — Planning Division.
 Meridian's planning staff are among the most process-oriented in the Treasure Valley.
 The UDC (Unified Development Code) is detailed, and staff reports are thorough.
-Applications are processed through Accela, and staff recommendations are followed 93.3% of the time — among the highest follow rates we track.
+Applications are processed through Accela.
+Staff alignment is the strongest single predictor of approval Bailey tracks for this market — Meridian submittals are designed to land with staff first, before they ever reach Council.
 Civil engineers most commonly interact with staff on annexation/zoning, preliminary plat, and development agreement applications.

 The numbers that matter